 Ferris School Lacrosse Team YouTube Video

 In addition to having certified teachers through the Department of Education, Ferris School also has an established mentorship program to enhance the academic learning environment.
-The Ferris Mentor Program currently has 25 active mentors.
 Learn more about Academic Education

 The Seven Challenges is a holistic, comprehensive counseling program for youth and young adults that incorporates work on drug problems, co-occurring problems and for remediating life skill deficits

-The Division of Youth Rehabilitative Services has implemented a uniform behavior management system, Cognitive Behavior Training (CBT), in all Secure Care facilities: New Castle County Detention Center, Stevenson House Detention Center, Ferris School, Grace Cottage, Snowden Cottage, and Mowlds Cottage.
+The Division of Youth Rehabilitative Services has implemented a uniform behavior management system, Cognitive Behavior Training (CBT), in all Secure Care facilities: New Castle County Detention Center, Stevenson House Detention Center, Ferris School, Grace Cottage, and Snowden Cottage.

 Residents are allowed to receive visits from immediate family members.Visitors include immediate family, attorneys, agency personnel, clergy and others.
 Your visitors must follow the following procedures: